What is domain branding?

 - The domain was for a business that has since gone bust

-This last example is important, and you must always rule this reason out before buying a domain (after all, you don’t want to deal with an avalanche of disgruntled creditors mistakenly seeking financial recourse for their losses!).
+This last example is essential.
+It would help if you always ruled this reason out before buying a domain (after all, you don’t want to deal with an avalanche of disgruntled creditors mistakenly seeking financial recourse for their losses!).

-Those who buy aged domains will almost always pay more than the original owner, as they’re typically retained by the domain registrar the domain was purchased from (or, in other instances, domain resellers will pick up the domain upon expiration).
+Those who buy aged domains will almost always pay more than the original owner, as the domain registrar typically retains them the domain was purchased from (or, in other instances, domain resellers will pick up the domain upon expiration).

 Benefits of buying aged domains